marcusbianchi/recipeservice/README.md

 * productId: Original ID of the Product.
   * Integer
   * Mandatory
-* value: Quantity of the given product in the phase.
+* maxValue: Max quantity of the given product in the phase.
-  * String (Up to 50 chars)
+  * Double
   * Mandatory
-* tolerance: Quantity of tolerance
+* minValue:  Minimum quantity of the given product in the phase.
-  * String (Up to 50 chars)
+  * Double
   * Mandatory
 * measurementUnit:Unit of measurement of the given product
   * String (Up to 50 chars)